gustofied/P2Engine/README.md

 - [A tweet by Karpathy on System Prompt Learning](https://x.com/karpathy/status/1921368644069765486)
 - [Against RL: The Case for System 2 Learning](https://blog.elicit.com/system-2-learning)
 - [Part 4: Improving agent reasoning](https://www.arnovich.com/writings/state_machines_for_multi_agent_part_4/), and [More Thoughts on Agents](https://www.arnovich.com/writings/more_on_agents/)

+and the idea will evolve as we get to work on this.

 Once that’s in place, who knows where P2Engine goes next!